xjunko/home/templates/route/about.md

                 </a>
                 <p style="margin-left: 10px; margin-top: 0;">
                     Wow, look who decided to show up, -is what I would say, but I doubt anyone would read this.
-                    Anyways, you can call me Junko, I'm the one who made this website.
+                    Anyways, you can call me <i>Junko</i>, I'm the one who made this website.
 I'm currently a student that's been making
                     whatever I feel like making.
 I'm not really good at anything, but I'm trying my best to improve.
                     <br> <br>